stablecarbon/fiatgateway_ethcontracts/README.md

 ### Setting up CUSD token for local
 1) The Regulator/CarbonDollar/Whitelisted Proxy Factories can create new CUSD, WT0, and Regulator contracts.

-`RegulatorProxyFactory.createRegulatorProxy(Regulator.address)` creates a new Regulator instance that uses the same logic as the abstract Regulator Logic contract.
+`RegulatorProxyFactory.createRegulatorProxy(Regulator.address)` creates a new Regulator instance that uses the same logic as the Regulator Logic contract.
 For example, `RegulatorProxyFactory.createRegulatorProxy` would act as a Regulator that can regulate a Permissioned token.
 Importantly, since Regulators are ownable proxy contracts, ownership of newly created proxies must be claimed via `newRegulator.claimOwnership({ from: newOwner })`.

 For convenience, the caller of createRegulatorProxy() is designated a Validator for that Regulator.
 This can be changed by the Regulator owner.